SickChill/SickChill.Wiki/Ultimate-SickChill-Linux-Guide.md

     Restart=always
     RestartSec=30

 Now, you should be able to enable systemd to start your VPN connection at boot, and it will reconnect when it gets dropped.
-Lets tell systemd to start it at boot: _systemctl enable openvpn@tiger-nl.service_ (make sure you replace tiger-nl with your config file name before the .conf part)
+Let's tell systemd to start it at boot: _systemctl enable openvpn@tiger-nl.service_ (make sure you replace tiger-nl with your config file name before the .conf part)

 If all goes well, your VPN should pop up.
 You can check the logs with _journalctl_ to debug it, or a simple _ip link_ to see if the interface is up.